How to recruit a technical co-founder, according to Alan Jones

 They are probably the most likely category of employee in the community to already be doing something rewarding, professionally and financially, so it’s usually no good just offering equity or cash — you need non-fiscal motivation.

-One kind is a personal relationship — our community sometimes makes the mistake of thinking you have to be an asshole to be a great CEO, but being great at friendships is probably the most important inherent trait in a potential CEO.
+One kind is a personal relationship — our community sometimes makes the mistake of thinking you have to be an asshole to be a great chief executive, but being great at friendships is probably the most important inherent trait in a potential chief executive.

 Present an interesting problem to be solved

 In the short-term, you need something to hook the potential tech cofounders you meet at startup meet-ups, and they aren’t motivated by the usual ‘in 50 words or less’ elevator pitch.